rustomax/ndf/README.md

 # ndf

 Command line utility written in [Nim](https://nim-lang.org/) to find duplicate files.
 This program does not delete any files.
-It generates a list of duplicates in a specific directory for you to review and deal with them as you see fit.
+It generates a list of duplicates in a specific directory for you to review and deal with as you see fit.

 It is written to be acceptably fast and memory-efficient on modern hardware.
 Analyzing a directory of over 500,000 files of various sizes and types takes roughly 5 minutes and uses ~200MB RAM on my mid 2015 MacBook Pro.

-So far `ndf` has been tested on OSX only.
-It *should* work on Linux and Windows as well.
+So far `ndf` has been tested on OSX and Linux.
+It *should* work on Windows as well.

 ## Install with nimble